arav06/aws-fundies/aws-services-fundamentals.md

 ### Overview of Kinesis

-We all have an app which is a realtime app which is grabbing data and bringing data back.
+We all have used an app which is a realtime app which is grabbing data and bringing data back.
 Example: Find a friend app which shows a friend's location on a map

 Creating realtime processors on prem is expensive and hard